cuong-tran/tachiyomiJ2K/README.md

 ## Features

 Features of Tachiyomi include:
-* Online reading from sources such as MangaDex, MangaSee, Mangakakalot, [and more](https://github.com/inorichi/tachiyomi-extensions)
+* Online reading from a variety of sources
-* Local reading of downloaded manga
+* Local reading of downloaded content
 * A configurable reader with multiple viewers, reading directions and other settings.
 * [MyAnimeList](https://myanimelist.net/), [AniList](https://anilist.co/), [Kitsu](https://kitsu.io/explore/anime), and [Shikimori](https://shikimori.one) support
 * Categories to organize your library